ToshioCP/Gobject-tutorial/src/sec3.src.md

 ## Registration

 Usually registration is done by convenient macro such as `G_DECLARE_FINAL_TYPE` and `G_DEFINE_TYPE`.
+You can use `G_DEFINE_FINAL_TYPE` for a final type class instead of `G_DEFINE_TYPE` since GLib version 2.70.
-So you don't need to care about registration.
+So you don't need to care about registration details.
 But, in this tutorial, it is important to understand GObject type system, so I want to show you the registration without macro, first.

 There are two kinds of types, static and dynamic.